Fenerator/BilingualLanguageModelPreTraining/README.md

 ```

 5. Generate BPE:
-    This script learns BPE on the training set using 30k codes, applys the encoding to all partitions of the data, creates the post-BPE vocabulary, and binarizes the data.
+    This script learns BPE on the training set of the respective two languages using 30k codes, applys the encoding to all partitions of the data, creates the post-BPE vocabulary, and binarizes the data.

     Don't forget to adapt `$INPATH`.
 Vocab size set to 30'000.

+    OUTPATH changed to: `OUTPATH=/srv/scratch4/tinner/$ds/processed/$lm`

+    `codes` and `vocab` are not anymore language specific.

     ```bash
     ./generate_bpe.sh en cc #